 travis tate is a queer, black playwright, poet and performer from Austin, Texas.
 Their poetry has appeared in Borderlands: Texas Poetry Review,Underblong, Mr. Ma’am, apt, and Cosmonaut Avenue.
 Their plays include It's A Travesty!
 One Night With Jazzie Mercado, MotherWitch, and Queen of The Night.
 Upcoming: Reading of Seneca with Scottish Rite Theatre in Austin, Tx.
 They earned an MFA in playwriting and poetry from the Michener Center for Writers.
 More at travisltate.com.

-Be sure to check out travis tate’s poetry in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out travis tate’s poetry in Issue Three of Orson’s Review.